 Where will the cue ball go after it hits an object ball?

 For a good basic tutorial with demonstrations of most of the stuff below, see the CB control tutorial page first.
-The following figure also provides a good visual summary:
+The following figure and video also provide good visual summarys:

 For a stun shot, most people know the right answer: in the tangent line direction, perpendicular to the OB direction.
 This is the 90° rule (see “The 90° rule: Part I – the basics” – BD, January, 2004).
 If you want a more precise answer that accounts for various effects (e.g., friction and english), see the following instructional articles:

 - “90° and 30° Rule Follow-up – Part II: speed effects” (BD, March, 2005).

 - “90° and 30° Rule Follow-up – Part III: inelasticity and friction effects” (BD, April, 2005).

 - “90° and 30° Rule Follow-up – Part IV: english effects” (BD, May, 2005).